Best Places to Retire on the East Coast

 South Carolina exempts Social Security income and portions of pension income from state taxes, with low property tax rates that add up to meaningful annual savings on fixed incomes.

-Delaware charges no statewide sales tax and exempts Social Security and certain retirement income from taxation.
-For retirees who budget carefully, the elimination of sales tax on everyday purchases is a compounding advantage.
+Delaware charges no statewide sales tax and exempts Social Security and certain retirement income from taxation — a compounding advantage for retirees who budget carefully.

 What are the top priorities for seniors choosing among the best places to retire on the East Coast?